vnikolaou/digsup-ui/README.md

 ## Run the app in prod mode (as Docker container)
-1. Make sure that you have installed and run the digsup-server application:
+1. **IMPORTANT:** Make sure that you have installed and run the digsup-server application:

 2. Go to project's dist folder: